*This article was originally released in June 2023 and updated with additional material in October 2024.

 Rum is also a uniquely diverse category with white, dark, aged, and flavored varieties contributing to a myriad of use occasions and channel opportunities that brands can take advantage of.

-Rum also provides a key function in cocktail culture.
-While the spirit is a staple of on-premise tiki bars, rum is also one of the only spirits for which it’s common to blend multiple varieties in the same cocktail.
+Rum also plays a key role in cocktail culture.
+While the spirit is a staple of on-premise tiki bars, it’s also one of the only spirits for which it’s common to blend multiple varieties in the same cocktail.

-According to Bacardi’s 2022 Cocktail Trends Report, four of the top-10 best-selling cocktails are rum drinks, making the spirit a must-have for all on-premise programs.
+According to Bacardi’s 2024 Cocktail Trends Report, four of the top 10 best-selling cocktails are rum drinks, making the spirit a must-have for all on-premise programs.

 Shifts in Marketing & Branding

 Rum’s perception shift is in part due to a conscious effort on behalf of producers to change how the category is marketed and branded.
-2022 saw this landscape open up significantly, with brands departing from the nautical branding style that had previously been synonymous with the category.
+This landscape has opened up significantly, with brands departing from the nautical branding style that had previously been synonymous with the category.

 Brands of the past few decades have taken a marketing approach based on sea-oriented themes as toted by category mainstays like Sailor Jerry, Captain Morgan, and Kraken Rum.
 Instead, a new wave of premium brands like Ten to One Rum, Foursquare, and Diplomático have leaned into the production techniques and history of the spirit to market their products.